It’s that wonderful time of year again to celebrate Chinese New Year! So, I have summed up 16 auspicious Chinese New Year recipes, especially for you.

 The Hokkien dialect for pineapple is ‘ong lai’ (旺来), which means ‘prosperity is on the way.’

-You can follow this recipe to make it yourself.
+You can follow this Chinese New Year recipe to make it yourself.
 The ready-made pineapple filling is available at most baking suppliers, but it is always better to make it your own.

 10. Tang Yuan – best to signify togetherness

-This bite-size sticky glutinous rice ball in syrup has a significant meaning associated with the Winter Solstice and Chinese New Year.
+These bite-sized sticky glutinous rice balls in syrup have a significant meaning associated with the Winter Solstice and Chinese New Year.

 Traditionally, this delightful dessert is served during the reunion dinner.
-The word Yuan (圆) carries the meaning of togetherness in the phrase ‘Tuányuán’ (團圓), which means the family is complete when everyone returns home for the reunion dinner.
+The word Yuan (圆) carries the meaning of togetherness in the phrase ‘Tuányuán’ (團圓), which means the family is complete when everyone returns home for the reunion dinner on New Year’s Eve.

 It is also eaten on the 15th day of the new year, the Lantern Festival.

-Here is a simple recipe to prepare Tang Yuan.
+Here is a simple Chinese New Year recipe for preparing Tang Yuan.
 You can also stuff it with peanut or red bean paste.

 NEREIDA ARENAS